tomjanus/milp-scheduling/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Library
 This repository contains code for solving optimal pump scheduling problems in Water Distribution Networks using mixed integer linear programming (MILP).
+It can run the MILP problem internally within MATLAB or save the formulated mixed integer linear programme into a `.mps` file for solving outside MATLAB with one of the alternative MILP solvers.
+The library supports solving `.mps` files using CPLEX and CBC using their respective Python APIs.
+The Python source code for solving `.mps` files with CPLEX and CBC within Jupyter notebook is available in [/src/python/docs/solve_with_cplex_cbc.ipynb](https://github.com/tomjanus/milp-scheduling/blob/main/src/python/docs/solve_with_cplex_cbc.ipynb).

-Most of the code is compatible with both MATLAB and OCTAVE, however it requires a mixed integer linear solver which currently is only available in MATLAB.
+Most of the code is compatible with both MATLAB and OCTAVE, except for the solution of mixed integer linear programme which only supports MATLAB, as described in the previous paragraph.
 For mixed integer linear programming, MATLAB uses a built-in solver called `intlinprog` https://uk.mathworks.com/help/optim/ug/intlinprog.html.
 The code was tested in **MATLABR2022b**.

 This repository is currently suited for research purposes only.
 It was created to facilitate running a feasibility study on the application of MILP in pump scheduling.
-The authors are working on the improvemet of computational time via reduction of the problem size, e.g. by decomposing the problem into sub-problems.
-We are also looking into testing different solvers, e.g. large scale commercial solvers, parallel solvers, etc.
+The authors are working on the improvemet of computational time via reduction of the problem size, e.g. via decomposition and introduction of special ordered sets for modelling piece-wise linear functions.

 ### Methodology
 Solution of the pump scheduling problem using mixed integer linear programming follows a methodology illustrated below.